WaleedYousaf/football-roster/README.md

 ## Data Structures
 - Stack

   It follows the LIFO.
-In js, array can be used cuz it supports stack functions like
+In js, array can be used cuz it supports stack.
+Example can be `git stash` functions like

     - push() -> adds one item at the top